 Once your household has been assessed by a Community Care Occupational Therapist as requiring an aid and/or adaptation, you will

-be provided with the relevant forms and assistance to progress the required works.
+be provided with the relevant forms.